scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Testing

-Testing is crucial in the process of assuring the correctness and reliability of the software.
+Testing is crucial in the process of asserting the correctness and reliability of the software.
 The testing strategy the project team will adopt is a combination of regular unit testing and integration testing.
 Unit testing will cover technical, lower-level aspects of the software